mknblch/vpipe/README.md

 ![contours](https://mknblch.github.io/vpipe/acid.png)

-despite all the sexy looking images the software can also do some useful stuff like adding gifs to your webcam image in realtime ;)
+besides all the sexy looking images the software can also do some useful stuff like adding gifs to your webcam image in real time ;)

 ![contours](https://mknblch.github.io/vpipe/overlay.png)